Calbuco (volcano): Geology

 Calbuco is a very explosive andesite volcano whose lavas usually contain 55 to 60% silicon dioxide (SiO_{2}).
 It is elongated in a SW-NE direction and is capped by a 400-500 meter wide summit crater.
 Its complex evolution included the collapse of an intermediate edifice during the late Pleistocene that produced a debris avalanche that reached Llanquihue Lake.

 Volcanic activity

-Satellite image of the plume during the 2015 eruption.

 Calbuco has had 36 confirmed eruptions during the Holocene, 13 of which have been recorded in historical times.
 20th century eruptions took place in 1906, 1907, 1909, 1911, 1917, 1929, 1932, 1945, 1961, and 1972.
 A series of three eruptions occurred from April 22–30, 2015.

 The 1893–95 Calbuco eruption was one of the largest ever to take place in southern Chile, with debris ejected to distances of eight kilometres, accompanied by voluminous hot lahars.
 The 1893 eruption disrupted the daily life of German settlers in eastern Llanquihue Lake.
 In this area potato fields, cattle and apiculture were negatively impacted.
 Cattle were evacuated from the area and settlers lobbied the government of Jorge Montt to be relocated elsewhere.